Slye3D/esy-language/docs/04-blocks/01-timers.md

 ```

 ## Variable assignment
-To clear a timeout/interval event you can assign it to variable and use one of `clearInterval` or `clearTimeout` functions.
+To clear a timeout/interval event you can assign it to variable and use one of the `clearInterval` or `clearTimeout` functions.
 ### Example
 ```esy
 var a   = {a:"Hello",b:"World!"};